-The Recommendation of the parliament regarding the ’Action Plan on Nature Diversity’ also includes other major steps forward.
+The Recommendation of the parliament regarding Norway's national biodiversity action plan also includes other major steps forward.
 The parliament requests that the government exercise due care for the protection of biodiversity in its investments through Norway’s Government Pension Fund Global (GPFG).

 The GPFG, the largest sovereign wealth fund in the world, currently has a policy on climate change which targets tropical deforestation as a priority issue, but does not have a distinct policy in place to protect biodiversity.